ibm-cloud-docs/cis/getting-started-new.md

 ## Getting started process
 {: #process-overview-new}

-CIS provides cloud-native tools to secure, optimize, and ensure the reliability of your internet-facing applications.
+CIS provides cloud-native tools to secure, optimize, and make sure the reliability of your internet-facing applications.
 Key capabilities include DDoS protection, a Web Application Firewall (WAF), DNS management, traffic analytics, and performance acceleration.

 Follow these high-level steps to get started with CIS: